Smartmelon/BandSpace/pages/en/before-mapping.md

 ## **Songs**
 ### Choose a suitable song
 A good beatmap can't be separated from excellent music.
 In theory, any song you like can be used for designing maps.
-However, since BandSpace is an VR music game that involves playing an instrument, for a good gaming experience it is recommended that you choose songs where at least one instrument stands out audibly.
+However, since BandSpace is an VR rhythm game that involves playing instruments, for a good gaming experience it is recommended that you choose songs where at least one instrument stands out audibly.

 ### Provide your File of Song
 Once confirming your song choice, provide a suitable audio file format which will be imported into editor.